yaodingyd/react-flickity-component/README.md

 | `flickityRef`        | `Function` |         | like `ref` function, get Flickity instance in parent component|

-### Use Flickity's API and events
+#### Use Flickity's API and events

-You can access Flickity instance with `flicktityRef` prop like `ref`, and use this instance to register events and use API.
+You can access Flickity instance with `flickityRef` prop just like `ref`, and use this instance to register events and use API.

 ```javascript